-Cachoeira, the cradle of Brazil since the 16th century, is an inland town in the rural zone “Recôncavo” of Bahia, along the Paraguaçu River.
+Cachoeira, the cradle of Brazil since the 16th century, is an inland town in the rural zone “Recôncavo Baiano”, along the estuary zone of the Paraguaçu River.
 The town exported sugar, cotton and tobacco and was a thriving commercial and industrial centre.

 Take a look at this areal video to have an overview of what the city looks like here :